Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Tax codes are HMRC's way of checking how much tax and National Insurance you're supposed to pay each year.
 If you've got any special circumstances that change the tax you owe, they'll be shown in your tax code.
 For most people in the 2020/2021 tax year, for example, the basic tax code would be 1250L.

 Breaking that code down, the taxman can tell that there are no special circumstances that apply (the “L” part), and that the taxpayer gets a standard tax-free Personal Allowance of £12,500 (the “1250” part, which you multiply by 10).
 That allowance means that they won't be taxed until they're making more than this.
+Want to know more about the letters in your tax code?
+Check out the list below.

 HMRC Tax Codes